kpfaulkner/ExchangeAttachmentMigrator/README.txt

 Aim:

 Polls an Exchange server and looks for email attachments.
-Uploads attachments to Azure (for example) and then modifies the link in Exchange to point to itself.
+Uploads attachments to Azure (for example) and then modifies the link in Exchange to point to "Exchange Attachment Migrator" service.
-When the link is used, it checks if the user has permission for the original attachment (no idea how to do that yet) then redirects to the Azure blob.
+The original attachment from Exchange is deleted.

-Original attachment in Exchange is removed, saving space.
+When the link within Exchange is used EAM checks the user has permission to see the attachment then redirects to the attachment blob.

-All theory for now...
+At least, this is the theory....